antoinebou12/TCH099/README.md

 - **User:** A user who interacts with the application by logging in, signing up, and accessing various features.
 - **Admin:** A user with elevated privileges who can manage users and other aspects of the application.

-## User Stories

-- [X] **User Signup:** As a user, I want to create an account on the platform so that I can access the features.
-- [X] **User Login:** As a user, I want to log in to my account so that I can access my profile and other features.
-- [X] **User Logout:** As a user, I want to log out of my account to secure my session.
-- [X] **View Hello World Message:** As a user, I want to see a "Hello World" message with my name.
-- [X] **View Random Image:** As a user, I want to see a random image displayed on the page.
-- [X] **View User Details:** As a user, I want to view my profile details such as username and email address.
-- [X] **Admin Login:** As an admin, I want to log in to my account to access admin features like too se all clients.

 ## Use Case